ivandelas/portfolio/README.md

 # Santiago Rodríguez Portfolio

-This is my own protfolio to showcase my skills as a developer, you can use it as a template if you'll like, but please don't make your portfolio same as mine.
+This is my own protfolio to showcase my skills as a developer, you can use it as a template if you want, but please don't make your portfolio same as mine.

 ## Setup